The ISSB’s release of the IFRS S1 and IFRS S2

 The ISSB has also fully incorporated the recommendations of the Task Force for Climate-related Financial Disclosures (TCFD) into the new standards.

-The ISSB is working in tandem with the International Auditing and Assurance Standards Board (IAASB) to create audit standards for sustainability disclosures.
+The ISSB is working in tandem with the International Auditing and Assurance Standards Board (IAASB) to create audit standards and internal controls for sustainability disclosures.

-Industry specific metrics will be mandatory, in addition to scope 3 disclosure and scenario planning but not prescriptive.
+Industry specific metrics will be mandatory, in addition to scope 3 disclosure and scenario planning.

 The International Accounting Standards Board (IASB) is embarking upon a climate risk quantification project, working with ISSB.